 Where do I start?

-– If you are not confident to begin an exercise programme on your own, a physical therapist (such as a physiotherapist or osteopath) can give you advice.
-If you are a full member of Arthritis Action, you can get access to one of our Associate Practitioners who can help you with this.
+If you are not confident to begin an exercise programme on your own, a clinical practitioner, such as a physiotherapist or osteopath, can give you advice.
+If you are a member of Arthritis Action, you can access one of our Associated Practitioners who can help you with this.

-Exercise on referral – in some areas, your GP may be able to refer you to a local health centre for a certain number of subsidised exercise sessions where you can get support from a personal trainer or gym instructor until you have the confidence to continue on your own.
+Exercise on referral – in some areas, your GP may be able to refer you to a local health centre for subsidised exercise sessions where you can get support from a personal trainer or gym instructor until you have the confidence to continue on your own.
 Ask your GP for more details.